ray-project/ray/doc/source/rllib/package_ref/evaluation/sample_batch.rst

 -------------------------------------------------------

-Whether running in a single process or `large cluster <rllib-training.html#specifying-resources>`__, all data interchange in RLlib happens in the form of `SampleBatches <https://github.com/ray-project/ray/blob/master/rllib/policy/sample_batch.py>`__.
+Whether running in a single process or `large cluster <rllib-training.html#specifying-resources>`__, all data interchange in RLlib happens in the form of :py:class:`~ray.rllib.policy.sample_batch.SampleBatch`es.
-Sample batches encode one or more fragments of a trajectory.
-Typically, a RolloutWorker collects batches of size ``rollout_fragment_length``, and concatenates one or more of these batches (across different RolloutWorkers or from the same RolloutWorker in subsequent sampling steps) into a batch of size ``train_batch_size``, which then serves as the input to a policy's ``learn_on_batch()`` method.
+They encode one or more fragments of a trajectory.
+Typically, one :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker` collects batches of size
+``rollout_fragment_length``, and RLlib then concatenates one or more of these batches (across different :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker`s or from the same :py:class:`~ray.rllib.evaluation.rollout_worker.RolloutWorker` in subsequent sampling steps) into a batch of size
+``train_batch_size``, which then serves as the input to a :py:class:`~ray.rllib.policy.policy.Policy`'s ``learn_on_batch()`` method.

 A typical sample batch looks something like the following when summarized.
 Since all values are kept in arrays, this allows for efficient encoding and transmission